 Welcome!

 I am a Ph.D. candidate in the Department of Political Science and a graduate fellow in the Department of Quantitative Theory and Methods at Emory University.
-I lead the International Shaming Events Initiative (ISEI) with a team of undergraduate students at Emory.

-I have an interest in different models of collaborative research and the role of experiential learning in higher education.
+I have interests in different models of collaborative research and the role of experiential learning in higher education.
 My passion for political science started when I was an exchange student in Hong Kong, during the Umbrella Movement in 2014.
 I received my B.A. in English literature and linguistics from Sungkyunkwan University in Seoul, South Korea.